PBrdng/LearningAlgebraicVarieties.jl/README.md

 using JLD2 # add this packages with Pkg.add("JLD2")
 @load "datasets.jld2"
 ```
+Now, your session should contain a dictionary with name 'data' containing some datasets.

 ## How to make dimension diagrams
 Here is an example: